yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 ```

 Table [9.2](#nvidia-cuda-monitoring-options) shows arguments to `hpcrun` that can be used to monitor the performance of GPU operations offloaded by CUDA or OpenMP on NVIDIA GPUs.
-On NVIDIA GPUs, the default period for PC sampling is 2^12 cycles.
+On NVIDIA GPUs, HPCToolkit's default period for PC sampling is 2^20 cycles.

 ```{table} Table 9.2: Monitoring performance on NVIDIA GPUs when using CUDA or OpenMP programming models.
 ---